metaborg/metaborg-gradle/README.md

 - `org.metaborg.convention.java`: Configures a project as a Java project (library or application).
 - `org.metaborg.convention.maven-publish`: Configures the Maven publications for a project.
 - `org.metaborg.convention.root-project`: Configures the root project of a Gradle multi-project build.

+## Gradle Devenv
+The `org.metaborg.devenv` plugins are used to configure the development environment for Spoofax projects.
+It has the following plugins:

+- `org.metaborg.devenv.root`: Configures the root project of a Gradle multi-project build for development.

 ## Gradle Dependency Management